kyma-project/website/content/blog-posts/2020-03-24-release-notes-1.11/index.md

 To ensure stable performance, we introduced the following changes to Monitoring:

-- Reduced memory limit for the default configuration.
+- Reduced memory limit for the default configuration
 - Production profile with a retention time of 30 days
 - Local profile allowing you to deploy Kyma with Monitoring locally on Minikube.
 This configuration includes a very low retention time and a very low memory limit.